Regional Admissions Counselor

 - Ease in using technology for communication, record keeping, and

-- Detail-oriented with strong oral and written communication
+- Must be detail-oriented and possess strong oral and written

-- Ability to manage a complicated daily, weekly, and monthly
+- Manage a complicated daily, weekly and monthly schedule with

 - Ability to work in a collaborative and effective manner with